Nubra Valley: Orchard of Ladakh

 “There is a pleasure in the pathless woods, there is rapture on the lonely shore, there is society where none intrudes, by the deep sea, and music in its roar: I love not man less, but Nature more.” – Lord Byron

-Nubra Valley in Ladakh beautifully validates the depth of Byron’s words.
-This hill-station is located 150 km from Leh.
-This famous adventure destination is fondly called as the ‘Orchard of Ladakh.’
-It has also evolved as a pilgrim destination for Buddhists.
-It is a paradise for nature-lovers, especially with its exotic lavender and wild roses.
+Nubra Valley in Ladakh beautifully reflects the depth of Byron’s words.
+This stunning hill station, located 150 km from Leh, is a popular adventure destination fondly known as the ‘Orchard of Ladakh’.
+It has also emerged as an important Buddhist pilgrimage site.
+The valley is a paradise for nature lovers, especially with its exotic lavender blooms and wild roses.

-History of Nubra Valley reveals that it was originally called as 'Ldumra' meaning 'the valley of flowers'.
-In olden days this valley formed a crucial part of the historic silk route.
+The history of Nubra Valley reveals that it was originally called ‘Ldumra’, meaning ‘the valley of flowers’.
+In ancient times, this valley formed a crucial part of the historic Silk Route.

 Following are the main travel attractions of Nubra Valley: